Jumaer/QRAndNfc/README.md

 # QRAndNfc *** This is an app that can scan or detect nfc.
-Also can scann paper card (OCR) and can detect QR with same camera and same view.
+Also can scan paper card (OCR) and can detect QR with same camera and same view.